ABgit111/purified_task_vector/README.md

-# Purifying Task Vectors in Knowledge-Aware Subspace for Model Merging
+<h1 align="center">Purifying Task Vectors in Knowledge-Aware Subspace for Model Merging</h1>

 This is the official implementation of our paper **Purifying Task Vectors in Knowledge-Aware Subspace for Model Merging** ([arxiv](https://arxiv.org/abs/2510.14697)).